 Wal-Mart settles with Colorado cantaloupe victims

-DENVER (AP) — Wal-Mart said Tuesday that the company has agreed to settle claims from many of the families of victims who died in a 2011 listeria outbreak that killed 33 people and was traced to a Colorado cantaloupe farm.
+DENVER (AP) — Wal-Mart has agreed to settle claims from families of victims who died in a 2011 cantaloupe listeria outbreak that killed 33 people that was traced to a Colorado farm.

-The company, based in Bentonville, Arkansas, settled with 23 families, including nine in Colorado, said Bill Marler, the families' attorney.
+The Denver Post reports (http://tinyurl.com/jwdoe7l ) the company settled with 23 families, including nine in Colorado.
 The terms of the settlements were kept confidential.

 They pleaded guilty last year to introducing adulterated food into interstate commerce.